Typical refinance savings: close to $300 a month

 With mortgage rates on "pause," refinancing is hot again.
 Refi applications surged 18% in the most recent week, according to the Mortgage Bankers Association.

-Why refinancers should move quickly
+Why homeowners should move quickly to refinance

 Homeowners who can still refinance and reap the savings may not have much time to lock in a desirable rate.